codemilli/wikis/Guardfile-examples.md

 end
 ```

-The frontend guy would launch Guard like this: `[bundle exec] guard -g frontend`
+The frontend dev would launch Guard like this: `[bundle exec] guard -g frontend`

-While the backend guy would launch it like this: `[bundle exec] guard -g backend`
+While the backend dev would launch it like this: `[bundle exec] guard -g backend`

 ***